pozsarzs/modshell/README.md

 All register values can be saved and loaded in their own format.
 During saving, two typed files are created, with the following extensions: BDT, IDT.

 One or more same type registers can be exported to file.
 During saving, one text file is created, with CSV, INI or XML extension.
+The program can only import from INI and XML format files.

 On exit, the command line history, echo mode and colors are preserved.